 There are always a lot of jobs that need to be done in the workplace, and plenty of Health and Safety regulations to worry about.
 Some tasks require employees to undertake manual handling operations.
-As a result, these tasks can result in injuries.
+Unfortunately, these tasks can result in injuries.
 Fortunately, there are ways of preventing this.

 What is Manual Handling?